 Silence of the Lab

 Detective Victoria Duncan (Victoria Pratt - My Daughter Is Innocent) receives a visit from a friend who is concerned as she believes her daughter, Angie (Alexa Rowe), and Victoria's daughter, Macey (Ireland Baldwin), have gone missing whilst at university.
 When Victoria heads to the university to try and find out what has happened to them the Dean (Bruce Dawson - A Bramble House Christmas) tells her that both Macey and Angie were recently expelled from the university for causing a disruption at the bio-lab.
 But as Victoria looks through her daughter's dorm room she becomes suspicious over the Dean's explanation and starts digging deeper.
 But what she discovers is a wall of silence which extends beyond the university when it comes to covering up what has happened to Macey and Angie as well as to what is really going on in the bio-lab.

 At about 30 minutes into "Campus Caller" I jotted down "I hope some thing happens soon".
 The reason is that during those opening 30 minutes very little happens as we meet Victoria, learn she is just returning to active duty after being signed off, she starts investigating the disappearance of her daughter and discovers that the bio-lab at the campus has its own security who do not like Victoria's snooping.
-Now with "Campus Caller" being a TV movie you can guess that the more Victoria investigates the more danger she ends up in but along the way the plot certainly thickens as we have revelations surrounding the head scientist at the lab, missing students and threatening security agents with a lot more power than your usual campus guards tend to have.
+Now with "Campus Caller" being a TV movie you can guess that the more Victoria investigates the more danger she ends up in but along the way the plot certainly thickens as we have revelations surrounding the head scientist at the lab, missing students and threatening security agents with a lot more power than your typical campus guards tend to have.
 But whilst I won't tell you what the connections are what I will say is that "Campus Caller" is sadly not the most gripping of TV movies with the reveals never really being that exciting.